-We may not be able to satisfy increasing demand for our products, and increased production may lead to over capacity and lower prices.
+We may not be able to satisfy increasing demand for our products, and increased production may lead to overcapacity and lower prices.

 The cyclical nature of the semiconductor industry has resulted in sustained or short-term periods when demand for our products has increased or decreased rapidly.
-We, and the semiconductor industry generally, experienced a period of rapid decreases in demand that began early in fiscal year 2001.
+We, and the semiconductor industry generally, experienced a period of rapid decreases in demand in fiscal year 2001 and experienced a modest recovery in fiscal 2002 and the first nine months of fiscal 2003.
 As a result, we have overcapacity due to the expansion of our production facilities and increased access to third-party foundries.
-However, we cannot be sure that we will not encounter unanticipated production problems either at our own facilities or at third-party foundries, or that our capacity will be sufficient to satisfy demand for our products.
+However, we cannot be sure that we will not encounter unanticipated production problems either at our own facilities or at third-party foundries, or that our capacity will be sufficient to satisfy future demand for our products.
 We believe that other semiconductor manufacturers have expanded their production capacity over the past several years.
 This expansion by us and our competitors has led to overcapacity in our target markets and could lead to price erosion that would adversely affect our operating results.